 Lettermark

-Sarah Lorge Butler is a writer and editor living in Eugene, Oregon, and her stories about the sport, its trends, and fascinating individuals have appeared in Runner’s World How to Master the 5K, Run Your Butt Off! and Walk Your Butt Off!
+How to Run Longer is a writer and editor living in Eugene, Oregon, and her stories about the sport, its trends, and fascinating individuals have appeared in Runner’s World You forgot clean underwear, Run Your Butt Off! and Walk Your Butt Off!

 Robert is the former Executive Producer for Runner’s World Online.
 He has run over 60 marathons with a personal best of 2:52:11.